encircle/dockerbuilds/README.md

 docker push enicrcle/${image}:${version}
 ```

-Unfortunately you can only push one image at a time.
+Unfortunately you can only push the images one at a time.

-### Quick Remote Image Rebuild (built on Dockerhub) ###
+## Quick Automated Remote Rebuild

-Images need to be rebuilt when vulnerabilities are discovered, the rebuild script does this automatically.
+Images need to be rebuilt when vulnerabilities are discovered.

+Technically no changes are actually required to the Dockerfiles, but the packages are upgraded as part of the build process.

+The quick way to do this is to just update the changelog and push to github which will trigger Dockerhub to rebuild them.

+The 'rebuild' script will do this for you.

 The script will:

-1. Determine the current version
+1. Determine the current version from the changelog
 2. Increment the current version to the next minor version
-3. Update the CHANGELOG
+3. Update the changelog
 4. Commit, tag and push to master along with new tag
-5. Dockerhub will then automatically rebuild the latest tag, and build the new minor version tag
+5. Dockerhub will then be triggered to rebuild the latest tag, and build the new minor version tag

 To run the script, execute as follows: